 “I know, of course.
 There are some other things.
 But still, you come here in a thousand dollar suit, with a snakeskin belt and crocodile shoes, and your top-shelf car is waiting for you outside.”

-“It’s a three thousand dollar suit!
+“It’s a twenty thousand dollar suit!
 And with my generous donations your whole church could be dressing in snake leather head to toe by now if you only wanted.
 But that wouldn’t sit well with your congregation, I fancy.
 Not like in the old days, eh?”
 Shaazgai snorted.
 “I see it now, you are just jealous that you’re stuck in those dull vestments, while I get to wear what I want.”

 “Ah, so you came here to question my sense of fashion?” the priest asked.